TISUnion/Carpet-TIS-Addition/README.md

 ## lifetime

+A tracker to track lifetime and spawn / removal reasons from all newly spawned and dead entities

 Adding a `realtime` suffix to the command will turn the rate result from in-game time based to realtime based

 ### tracking

 `/raid tracking [<start|stop|restart>]`

-Start a lifetime tracking to track data from all newly spawn entities
+Control the lifetime tracker

 Tracked entity types:
 - All kinds of mob (Entity catalogue is not `MISC`)